Product innovation guidance

 Selling into foodservice

-Selling a product into foodservice offers a number of benefits for plant-based manufacturers:
+Selling a product into foodservice offers several benefits for plant-based manufacturers:

 • Guaranteeing your product is prepared in a standardized way before it reaches the consumer’s plate.